 There was a past before any event I experienced happened.

-hat Wittgenstein suggests is that in relation to each ,one can err in thinking them not true (as might the fellow who is insane) or err in in thinking taking them to be ‘pieces of information’ we can take an attitude being true on the basis of excellent evidence.
-One can err in thinking that one’s wife has been replaced by an imposter, but can also err in concluding, and offering as ‘a piece of information directed’ at another, the thought that the evidence is squarely against one’s wife having been replaced by an imposter. , or
+What Wittgenstein suggests is that in relation to each ,one can err in thinking them not true (as might the fellow who is insane) or err in in thinking taking them to be ‘pieces of information’ we can take an attitude being true on the basis of excellent evidence.
+One can err in thinking that one’s wife has been replaced by an imposter, but can also err in concluding, and offering as ‘a piece of information directed’ at another, the thought that the evidence is squarely against one’s wife having been replaced by an imposter.
+Both stand in contrast to the person who says, struck by the tree’s beauty, ‘that’s a tree’, or to the person who says, struck by his love of his wife, ‘that’s my wife’.

 We think that the person who suffers from a delusion ‘goes wrong’, but not because their evidence about the nature of reality points in a different way from ours.
 Whether we judge ‘I am alive’ or the deluded person judges ‘I am dead’, or we judge ‘that is my wife’ or the deluded person judges ‘that is an imposter who has replaced my wife’ what is meant is inseparable from, and an expression of, the condition of our affective self-consciousness – neither of us offers evidence, and all of us could go wrong were we to.
 Judgments of this kind, if made, are normally not evidence-based hypotheses about the nature of the world at all, they are affective judgments that are expressions of self-consciousness.
 The deluded person ‘goes wrong’ in virtue of their relation to themselves ‘going wrong’.
 Those of us who ‘go right’ do so in virtue of being more fortunate in the form of our self-consciousness: at that moment we feel to be ourselves and our orientation towards ourselves feels normal.
 Of course, we rarely in fact say ‘I am alive’, the ‘world exists’ or ‘my wife has not been replaced by an imposter’: our normality is unremarkable.